Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Neural Prompt Search;** Yuanhan Zhang et al; Explore the combination of LoRA, Adapter, Soft prompt tuning.
 In full-data, few-shot, and domain shift settings.
 - **Visual Prompt Tuning;** Menglin Jia et al; Soft prompt tuning + head tuning.
 Show better performance in few-shot and full-data settings than full-parameters tuning.
 Quite different from the NLP field.
 - **Prompt Distribution Learning;** Yuning Lu et al; Soft prompt tuning.
 Few-shot setting.
-- **Conditional Prompt Learning for Vision-Language Models;** identify a critical problem of CoOp: the learned con- text is not generalizable to wider unseen classes within the same dataset; Propose to learn a DNN that can generate for each image an input-conditional token (vector).
+- **Conditional Prompt Learning for Vision-Language Models;** identify a critical problem of CoOp: the learned context is not generalizable to wider unseen classes within the same dataset; Propose to learn a DNN that can generate for each image an input-conditional token (vector).
 - **Learning to Prompt for Continual Learning;** Zifeng Wang et al; Continual learning setting.
 Maintain a prompt pool.
 - **Exploring Visual Prompts for Adapting Large-Scale Models;** Hyojin Bahng et al; Employ adversarial reprogramming as visual prompts.
 Full-data setting.
 - **Learning multiple visual domains with residual adapters;** Sylvestre-Alvise Rebuff et al; Use adapter to transfer pretrained knowledge to multiple domains while freeze the base model parameters.
 Work in the CV filed & full-data transfer learning.